 Despite several attempts, no teams have successfully retrieved pristine samples of lake water with evidence of life.
 A Russian team is currently analyzing water samples collected in 2012 for signs of microbial life.
-In 2013, scientists exploring subglacial Lake Whillans reported the first evidence for microbial life in water retrieved from a buried lake in Antarctica.
+In 2013, scientists exploring Antarctica's subglacial Lake Whillans reported the presence of microbial life in water retrieved from a buried lake.
 There are nearly 380 subglacial lakes in Antarctica.

-However, researchers have plumbed Lake Vostok's depths with remote sensing techniques, such as seismic soundings and ice-penetrating radar.
+Researchers have mapped Lake Vostok's shape with remote sensing techniques, such as seismic soundings and ice-penetrating radar.
 Lake Vostok is much shallower on one end than the other, with the two basins separated by a ridge.
 Some scientists think the ridge could be a hydrothermal vent, similar to the ocean floor black smokers that teem with tubeworms.
 The long, narrow lake may lie in a rift valley, similar to Lake Baikal in Russia.

-The lake itself is 143 miles (230 km) long, 31 miles (50 km) wide and as much as 1,600 feet (500 meters) deep.
+The lake itself is 143 miles (230 km) long, 31 miles (50 km) wide and as much as 2,625 feet (800 meters) deep.
 Lake Vostok sits near the South Pole in East Antarctica.
 The presence of a large buried lake was first suggested in the 1960s by a Russian geographer/pilot who noticed the large, smooth patch of ice above the lake from the air.
 Airborne radar experiments by British and Russian researchers in 1996 confirmed the discovery of the unusual lake.

 "Lake Vostok is one of the easiest subglacial lakes to detect due to its size," Christner said. "[Yet] I believe most of its secrets remain."

 - Guide to Antarctica (Infographic): A map of Antarctica's notable features and facts.